ukautz/clif/README.md

 ### Callback functions

 Callback functions can have arbitrary parameters.
-CLIF uses a small, built-in callback injection container which allows you to register any kind of object (`struct` or `interface`) beforehand.
+CLIF uses a small, built-in (signatur) injection container which allows you to register any kind of object (`struct` or `interface`) beforehand.

 So you can register any object (interface{}, struct{} .. and anything else, see [below](#named)) in your bootstrap and then "require" those instances by simply putting them in the command callback signature: